 Play takes place in our regularly scheduled group programming as well as on an individual basis for children unable to participate in groups.
 Activities for adolescents help foster peer relations and boost self-esteem.
 Here is a list of activities:

-All activities take place in one of our recreation facilities.
+All activities take place in one of our activity areas.